Ivan Doig: Ivan Doig Archive

 In October 2015, Carol Doig donated her husband's extensive holding of notes, photos and records of his writing to the Montana State University Library Merrill G. Burlingame Special Collections.
-Montana State University was chosen over offers from Stanford University and the University of Washington based in part on the MSU Library's promise to digitize the entire collection in less than one year and make it available on a public website, as well as on MSU's proximity to Doig's childhood home and the encouragement of Montana authors Rick Bass, Tom McGuane and Jamie Ford.
+Montana State University was chosen over offers from Stanford University and the University of Washington based in part on the promise of the MSU Library to digitize the entire collection in less than one year, as well as on MSU's proximity to Doig's childhood home and the encouragement of Montana authors Rick Bass, Tom McGuane and Jamie Ford.

-The Ivan Doig Archive consists of manuscripts, proofs and galleys, typed and handwritten writing fragments, pocket notebooks, note cards, diaries, journals, photographs, audio/visual material, and memorabilia created or collected by Ivan Doig.
-The material has been sorted into twelve series based on subject and/or document type.
-Physical artifacts are preserved within Montana State University Library's Merrill G. Burlingame Special Collections.
+The Ivan Doig digital collection consists of manuscripts, proofs and galleys, typed and handwritten writing fragments, pocket notebooks, note cards, diaries, journals, photographs, audio/visual material, and memorabilia created or collected by Ivan Doig.
+The physical collection is preserved within Montana State University Library's Merrill G. Burlingame Special Collections.
+The digital collection is available online.

-This archive includes a collaboration with Acoustic Atlas, the Soundscapes of Ivan Doig, with recordings and interviews from the lands and peoples featured in his novels.
+This library includes a collaboration with Acoustic Atlas, Soundscapes of Ivan Doig, with recordings and interviews from the lands and peoples featured in his novels.